-Employers must make reasonable adjustments to make sure disabled workers are not seriously disadvantaged when doing their jobs.
+Employers must make reasonable adjustments to make sure disabled workers aren’t seriously disadvantaged when doing their jobs.

 - doing things another way - eg allowing someone with social anxiety disorder to have their own desk instead of hot-desking